Are humans causing climate change?

 Fourth, opponents of CO2 argue that CO2 levels since 1852 have not correlated with fluctuating temperatures.
 This is true if you do not adjust the data for changes in air pollution, which has a big effect.
 Once you adjust the data, they correlate.

-Below are two graphs2 3showing how temperatures held steady for thousands of year, but have shot up by 1.1 C to 2016, and another 0.8º C as of this writing.
-The colored line on the first chart are using different locations and methods.
-Today’s temperature higher than any maximum of any line on the first chart.
+Below are two graphs2 3showing how temperatures held steady for thousands of year, but have shot up by 1.1 C to 2016 and another 0.3º C as of this writing.
+The colored lines on the first chart are using different locations and methods.
+Today’s temperature higher than the maximum of any line on the first chart!
+The satellite measurements of the second chart are different than average surface trends only in details.

-As of this writing, despite all the publicity and efforts, on balance worldwide humans are helping accelerate climate warming and are not slowing it.
-I discuss this here: Are we slowing climate warming?
+As of this writing, despite all the publicity and efforts, on balance, worldwide, humans are helping accelerate climate change by adding more greenhouse gases than ever.
+I discuss this here: Are we slowing climate change?

-And now, greenhouse gases are not the only reasons for climate warming.
-The causes of climate warming.
+Recently, greenhouse gases are not the only cause of climate change.
+The causes of climate change.

 1. See the graphic on my page on CO2: https://climate-reality.net/?page_id=343 ↩︎